datamesh-manager/example-gitops-repository/README.md

 # example-gitops-repository
 Think of this as a repository which holds all the configuration to configure the the [Data Mesh Manager](https://www.datamesh-manager.com/) via GitHub Actions for a single domain team or a whole organization.

-Teams, their operational systems and data products can just be put in their specific folders:
+Teams, their source systems and data products can just be put in their specific folders:

 ```
 ├── dataproducts
 │   ├── shelf_warmers.yml
 │   └── stock_updated.yml
-├── operationalsystems
+├── sourcesystems
 │   └── stock_service.yml
 └── teams
     └── fulfillment.yml